-The Society meet on the 1st and 3rd Wednesdays of each month in The British Legion Club, Huntly Street, Inverness.
+The Society meet on the 1st and 3rd Wednesdays of each month in the Masonic Lodge Social Club building off Gordon Terrace /Mitchell's Lane, Inverness.
 Come around 7.30 for 8.00pm.

 The Society elected the following office bearers for 2014: